Collection Development Guidelines

 The collection of the Bowdoin College Library has been developed and maintained across hundreds of years to support the curricular and research needs of the Bowdoin community.
 Indeed, librarians and faculty have worked together for generations to build the deep and expansive collection that is the Bowdoin College Library today.
 Ranging from parchment scrolls to data sets, the Library’s collection reflects the diversity of both the intellectual interests of our community and the ever-evolving resources needed to support those interests.
 Strategies to acquire and maintain these resources necessarily have evolved as well; we are continually adopting new acquisition models to provide the most economical access to needed research materials.
 Our collaboration with Colby and Bates libraries on the purchasing and retention of materials has proven an important and successful collection strategy, having a tremendous impact on the philosophical and practical aspects of collection development at Bowdoin.

 This document outlines the various principles and strategies we use to guide the selection of materials for the Library amidst a dramatically changing publishing environment.
 In such a context, this document serves only as a guide: directions will vary as we continue to navigate the uncharted waters of collection development in the digital age.
-Please contact Sarah Kennedy, Associate Librarian for Collections, if you have questions or would like to discuss the library’s collections in more detail.
+Please contact Tim Morton, Associate Librarian for Collections, if you have questions or would like to discuss the library’s collections in more detail.

 The Library acquires material, regardless of format (books, journals, music, film, etc.) in several ways: through purchase, subscription, or “just in time” models such as pay-per-view.
 Purchases and subscriptions often are made in collaboration with Colby and Bates.
 Borrowing materials from other libraries (interlibrary loan) serves as an important, additional access strategy for specialized research.
 Similarly, the Library facilitates access to collections at other institutions for students and faculty when needed.